The NeuroMeditations on this page were not professionally recorded.

 Temperament, Personality and Perception:

-When Your Stress Arises in Response to the World's LACK of Understanding Gender
+When Your Stress Arises in Response to the World's LACK of Understanding and Acceptance of Gender and of ALL LGBTQ+ people

 The Facts About Gender